browserengineering/book/book/http.md

 ```

 Now we must separate the host from the path.
 The host comes before the
-first `/`, while the path is that slash and everything after it.
-Let's
+first `/`, while the path is that slash and everything after it:
-add a function that parses all parts of a URL:

 ``` {.python}
 class URL: